TheSorton/alice.js/README.md

 # MongoDB

 This bot uses MongoDB.
-It creates a database titled `main` and connects to `mongodb://localhost:27017/main` which can be seen on line 10.
+It creates a database titled `main` and connects to `mongodb://localhost:27017/alice` which can be seen on line 10.

+This isn't a hard requirement.
+The bot will work without MonogoDB.